unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

  * MediaPlayerElement [iOS] Subtitles are not disable on initial launch anymore
  * MediaPlayerElement [Android]Player status is now properly updated on media end
  * #388 Slider: NRE when vertical template is not defined
+ * 138117 [Android] Removing a bookmarked/downloaded lesson can duplicate the assets of a different lesson.